badlydrawnrob/anki/README.md

 # Anki theme
 ## Anki theme for programming snippets

-This is a template for all your Anki development decks.
-Should work well with front-end and back-end programming languages such as `html`, `css`, `python`, `ruby`, `php`, `jquery`, `javascript` and whatever else you want to throw at it.
-Comes with inline and code block styling using the beautiful `Monokai` and `Tomorrow` themes I personally use in Sublime Text.
+This is a template for all your Anki development decks, which was inspired by the excellent [Janki method](http://www.jackkinsella.ie/2011/12/05/janki-method.html).
+Works with both front-end and back-end programming languages such as `html`, `css`, `python`, `ruby`, `php`, `jquery`, `javascript` and whatever else you want to throw at it.
+Comes with inline and code block styling using the beautiful `Monokai` and `Tomorrow` themes I personally use in [Sublime Text](http://www.sublimetext.com).

 ![Preview image](./img/preview.png)